Chart Color Schemes

 Cultural Diversity

-Hillarys had a higher cultural diversity than most local markets, with 10.7% speaking a language other than English at home and 35.4% born overseas.
-Christianity was the predominant religion in Hillarys, accounting for 56.0%.
-However, Judaism was overrepresented at 0.2%, compared to 0.1% across Greater Perth.
+Hillarys was found to have a higher level of cultural diversity than most local markets, with 10.7% of its population speaking a language other than English at home and 35.4% born overseas.
+The predominant religion in Hillarys is Christianity, which accounts for 56.0% of the population.
+However, the most notable overrepresentation was seen in Judaism, comprising 0.2% of Hillarys' population compared to 0.1% across Greater Perth.

 Frequently Asked Questions - Diversity